 If two players are cooperating and still can't defeat the monster(s), they must both Run Away.
-They roll separately, and each player chooses in what order to Run Away.
+They roll separately for each monster, in whatever order they like.
+(If they can't decide, roll the die; the high roller decides who Runs Away first.)
 The monster(s) CAN catch them both.